 The park takes its name from the residence of the Bishop of London in Fulham.
 It stretches over the Thames and enchants visitors with its picturesque scenery.
 The most famous part of the park is the clearing of a 500-year-old oak tree where London families have picnics.

-Nearby is an orchard of fruit trees under which you can cool off in the summer.
-Another popular structure at Bishops Park is Craven Cottage, the home stadium of Fulham Football Club.
+Nearby is an orchard of fruit trees where you can cool off in the summer.
+Another famous structure at Bishops Park is Craven Cottage, the home stadium of Fulham Football Club.
 There are also bowling and tennis facilities and a purpose-built pool for children, dating back to the 20th century.

-Bishops park is located at Bishop’s avenue, SW6 6SX.
-The nearby underground stations are Putney Bridge, Parsons Green, and Fulham Broadway.
-The park can be visited between 9:00 a.m. and 8:30 p.m.
+Bishops Park is located at Bishop’s Avenue, SW6 6SX.
+Putney Bridge, Parsons Green, and Fulham Broadway are nearby underground stations.
+The park is open between 9:00 a.m. and 8:30 p.m.

 17. Battersea Park